 |Jon Svetkey, Brian Doser, Ellis Paul, Jim Infantino|

-I was privileged to meet and become friendly with dozens of fantastic musicians, including four wonderful men who performed together as a round-robin ensemble but also performed solo.
-They were mainstays at our coffeehouse, which ran on Saturday Night in Marblehead opposite of the Me &; Thee which ran (and still does run, thank God) on Fridays.
+They were mainstays at our coffeehouse, which ran on Saturday Night in Marblehead opposite of the Me & Thee which ran (and still does run, thank God) on Fridays.

-I remember standing pre-show at the church in a weirdly robin's egg blue colored hallway with Paul (I called him that instead of Ellis Paul, which is his stage name). still can see his knee-torn jeans and poly-propylene thermal long johns of dark blue showing through, one leg bent with a foot against a wall, a denim shirt, and his shoulder length dirty blonde hair cascading around his blue eyes... his head tilted to the side as he listened to me babble telling him some story.
+I remember standing pre-show at the church where we ran our coffeehouse in a weirdly robin's egg blue colored hallway with Paul (I called him that instead of Ellis Paul, which is his stage name).
+I still can see his knee-torn jeans and navy blue poly-propylene thermal long johns showing through, one leg bent with a foot against a wall, a denim shirt, and his shoulder length dirty blonde hair cascading around his blue eyes... his head tilted to the side as he intently listened to me babble on and on as I am wont to do.

 And Jon.
 Saddle shoes, crazy ties, amazing shirts and stomping.
 So much stomping.
 He possessed a strong, powerful voice which showcased his great songwriting... opposite of what Ellis' style, which was gentle, soft, baby-cradling of a guitar and sweet high singing.
 And when they performed together, it was a perfect match which you wouldn't expect when you saw them sing apart.